ChilliCream/hotchocolate-docs/docs/code-first-resolvers.md

 }
 ```

-Since the above solution would mess up your clean .net type we could also bind to a different type that contains our resolver method.
+Since the above solution would mess up your clean .net type we could also bind our resolver to a different type that contains our resolver method.

 ```csharp
 public class PersonResolvers